valebladi/MM_FinalProject/README.md

 Game  Download
 In order to play the game, download the project.
 Then, go to the scenes folder and select MainMenu scene.
 Finally, click on play.

-Notes
+Hints
-Please use 16:9 Resolution for better experience.
+- Please use 16:9 Resolution for better experience.
+-  The player can jump twice in the air.
+-  Getting to close to the obstacles can stop you completely (even in the air)
+-  You may jump on the enemies and they might not die.